Elias011/knowledbase/E2E-Test/Readme.md

 ```
 There are 2 kinds of bad tests..
 Slow and flaky. even 1 flaky test out of 5000 tests would cause submits to fail and slow everything down. and if tests take too long to run; a) folks will be more likely to skip them and b)that doesn’t exactly help motivate folks to write more tests.
 ```
+### What is the differcnce between E2E test and UI test?
+The main difference would be the coverage, the E2E test would try to cover the scenario which may be one use of the form.
+Where as, the UI testing would cover all the things that the user can do with the form, including entering bad data.